 During the month of October 2016, #Dysturb has done a residency at the Universidad Nacional de Colombia to develop some exciting projects.

-From its origins in Paris during COP21 to the city of Charlottesville, VA, #ReframeClimate challenges the stereotypical notions of what climate change looks like in order to expand and deepen perceptions about its many implications.
+#ReframeClimate challenges the stereotypical notions of what climate change looks like in order to expand and deepen perceptions about its many implications.

 To celebrate its 20th edition, Contact photo festival joins #Dysturb and Instagram to bring photojournalism to the streets of Toronto.